 In exit interviews, many employees cite that they didn’t feel they were properly trained to be successful or weren’t given an opportunity to grow due to lack of training.
 It is your responsibility to make sure all managers and employees feel confident in their training.
 A systematic and consistent training plan must be implemented along with follow-up opportunities and feedback.

 How often do we put new hires through orientation and put them to work and never talk to them again until sometimes 30, 60, 90 or 365 days later at an evaluation?
 People learn in stages, but rarely do we train that way.
-We learn the most important items first and then build on those sills.
+We learn the most important items first and then build on those skills.
 Create training that continues to expand your employees’ skill sets.

 By making a few changes in how you systematically deal with the biggest reasons for employee turnover will help you retain your best worker, allowing you more success.